 Who is my advisor?

-You can also see the name of your advisor and contact them directly by accessing your student center in PAWS .
+You can also contact your advisor in your student center in PAWS .

 When should I meet with my advisor?